 Nextjournal is a tool that improves data-driven research.

-Our articles make results and methods reproducible and foster model-driven debate.
+Our notebooks make results and methods reproducible and foster model-driven debate.

 We are based in Berlin but our team is distributed across Europe and America.